syncfusion-content/blazor-docs/blazor/appearance/themes.md

 **STEP 2:** Install the individual NuGet packages for Grid and Dropdown in the created WebAssembly application by following the below way:

-Right-click on Dependencies folder -> Manage Nuget Packages -> Browse -> select the package and click to install latest or select the specified version from the list and then install it.
+Right-click on Dependencies folder -> Manage NuGet Packages -> Browse -> select the package and click to install latest or select the specified version from the list and then install it.

 **STEP 3:** Add the below function code in the  `~/wwwroot/index.html` file to set the theme as selected by using its **id** value.